Acoular 25.04 documentation

 Parameters:

-This parameter defines the size of the blocks to be yielded (i.e. the number of samples per block).
+The size of each block to be yielded, defined as the number of samples per block.

 « Cache :: process :: TimeAverage »